wenzhixin/bootstrap-table/site/docs/api/methods.md

   Remove data from table, the params contain two properties:

   * `field`: the field name of remove rows.
+If `$index` is not in your fields, you can use this special field `$index` to remove rows by row index.
   * `values`: the array of values for rows which should be removed.
+If you use the special field `$index`, you can pass an array of indexes.

 - **Example:** [Remove](https://examples.bootstrap-table.com/#methods/remove.html)